ujuadimora-dev/FunTime-Quiz/README.md

 ![Great score](assets/doc/readme-images/great-job.PNG)

-Great Result or score is when the user score above 4 ( that equal  and greater than 5 && 7).
+Average score  is when the user score above 4 ( that equal  and greater than 5 && 7).
 As shown in the image below

 ![Nice Work](assets/doc/readme-images/nice-work.PNG)